tobyink/rust-tada/README.md

 Usage: tada zen [OPTIONS]

 Options:
-  -f, --file <FILE>  the path or URL for todo.txt
+  -f, --file <FILE>  The path or URL for todo.txt
-  -l, --local        look for files in local directory only
+  -l, --local        Look for files in local directory only
-      --colour       coloured output
+      --colour       Coloured output
-      --no-colour    plain output
+      --no-colour    Plain output
   -h, --help         Print help information

 Zen will reschedule any overdue tasks on your todo list.
 It does not consult you to ask for a new due date, but guesses when a sensible due date might be.
 ```

 Exactly how zen works is subject to change, but it will aim to reschedule